aws/aws-cli/proposals/source-install.md

   * Pulling in a new Python library dependency
   * Requiring a new system dependency

-  Furthermore, the `--with-downloaded-deps` option does not guarantee that all possible new dependencies in the future will be accounted for by the flag.
+  Furthermore, the `--with-download-deps` option does not guarantee that all possible new dependencies in the future will be accounted for by the flag.
 For example, a new programming language may  be required in the future (e.g., Go, Rust) and the `--with-download-deps` option would likely not account